Students will choose the equivalent of three full year classes, they can be any combination of full year and semester classes.

 Chamber Orchestra is an advanced orchestra for students in 7th and 8th grade who have demonstrated great musical skill and ability by successfully passing an entrance audition for the class.
 The audition process will take place during spring semester for the following school year.
 Chamber Orchestra is a performance class that presents several concerts and participates in music festivals and clinics each year.

 Concert Choir is an intermediate vocal music ensemble for students who have a passion for singing and a desire to improve their skills.
 Members of the Concert Choir will increase their existing knowledge of music theory, sight-singing, and choral performance skills.
 Students will perform a wide variety of music in at least two evening concerts during the year.
-All Concert Choir students will audition for the WMS Chamber Choir in January for the following school year.
-Students in Concert Choir will have the opportunity to participate in Day of Choirs (our elementary school tour) in the fall and a music festival (overnight trip) in the spring.
 For a video overview, click here.
 For a direct link to our Choir department webpage, click here.

 Chamber Choir (full year) Prerequisite: by audition

 Chamber Choir is an advanced vocal music ensemble for students in grades 7&8 who, through the audition process, have demonstrated great musical skill and ability.
 The Chamber Choir will perform at concerts, community events, festivals, and competitions.
-Auditions will take place each January for the following school year.
+The audition process will take place during spring semester for the following school year.
 For a video overview, click here.
 For a direct link to our Choir department webpage, click here.

 Drama (semester) Can be taken in BOTH 7th & 8th grade